IncDrops/PollitGo/Users/testing/projects/nextn/Users/testing/projects/nextn/README.md

     *   **Deployed/Prototype:** Ensure `NEXTAUTH_SECRET` is also set to the exact same strong secret in your hosting provider's environment variable settings.
     *   The API route `src/app/api/auth/[...nextauth]/route.ts` includes an explicit check and will log an error to your **server terminal/logs** if `NEXTAUTH_SECRET` is missing or not loaded by the server.
 3.  **Restart Server (Local Development):** You **MUST restart your Next.js development server** (`npm run dev`) after any changes to `.env.local`.
 4.  **Check Server Terminal Logs / Deployment Logs:** Look at the terminal where `npm run dev` is running (or your deployed environment's server logs).
 Errors in the NextAuth.js API route will appear here, especially regarding missing `NEXTAUTH_SECRET` or other misconfigurations.
+The Stripe API route will also log an error if `STRIPE_SECRET_KEY` is missing.
 5.  **Check Browser Developer Console:** Look for more detailed error messages logged by the login page itself.
 The login page was updated to show more specific error messages for "Failed to fetch".

 ## Stripe Integration